SAP-samples/cloud-espm-cloud-native/README.md

 2. Product Service - This service can be used to process products and stock information
 3. Sales Services - Sales Orders are processed by this service.
 Each time a sales order is created, it’s not directly inserted into the database, but inserted into a queue.
 A background process called worker picks the message from queue and inserts to the database.
 The rationale behind this approach is explained later in the document.
 For read operation on sales order, its directly read from the database.
 4. Worker - Background process which picks the Sales Order from the queue and inserts it into the database.
 5. Gateway - it’s an optional component and acts as entry point for the complete application.
 It also acts as a reverse proxy and routes the request to the appropriate microservice.
+We have added UI for the application to showcase end to end story of a customer.
+We have specified the destinations in the manifest.yml file as part of the destinations environment variable.
 6. External Tax Service - This is a service which is external to the application and used to do tax calculation.
 This Tax calculation service is provided, to be used along with the implementation of Circuit Breaker, Quarantine pattern.

 A [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) approach was used to decide the capabilities of each microservices.
 The Customer and Cart entities are part of the Customer Microservice and Product and Stock entities are part of the Product Service.
 To keep things simple there is only one entity in Sales Service which is the Sales Order entity.
 In real world scenarios, Sales Entity might have Sales Order Header and Sales Order Line Items Entity and more.
 The Product and Customer service has its own database while Sale and worker shares the same database.